openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 It cannot be emphasized too much that the requirement here is for **experienced specialist software engineering**.
 This is the shop front for OpenHW and the qualify of the SDK will be the perceived quality of OpenHW.

 Unless **otherwise indicated in bold**, resource is not yet available.
-In summary at present there is a shortfall of 35 - 41 specialist engineer months.
+In summary at present there is a shortfall of 35 - 41 specialist engineer months and 12 engineer months of project manager.
+These figures exclude work to support Symbiflow.

 - Component 1 - OpenHW IDE and debugger